 Sensory garden ideas are all about engaging the five senses: touch, smell, taste, sound, and sight.
-And all it takes is a little creativity and know-how to elevate an environment into one that's interesting, stimulating, and immersive.
+And there are plenty of ways to do this to transform any environment into one that's interesting, stimulating, and immersive.

-When thinking about a garden revamp, it's easy to simply focus on how it will look.
-Practical aspects are often second in line for consideration – a kid's play area, or a space to eat outdoors, for example.
-But a garden can offer so much more.
-By thinking carefully about features that will enlighten the senses, even a small, courtyard plot can be transformed into a much more soothing space.
+When planning a backyard revamp, it's easy to focus solely on the aesthetics.
+And in most cases, next in line for consideration are the practical aspects – a kid's play area, or a space to eat outdoors, for example.
+Or perhaps you're thinking about rewilding your garden, to help support nature.
+But a backyard can offer so much more.
+By thinking carefully about features that will enlighten all the senses, even a tiny courtyard plot can be transformed into a soothing and engaging space.

-So to bring a stronger sense of zen to your plot, keep reading.
-We've selected our favourite sensory garden ideas – from cooling water features to beautiful planting schemes that smell just as wonderful as they look.
+These sensory garden ideas will make spending time in your plot a more immersive and enjoyable experience – from cooling water features to beautiful planting schemes that smell just as wonderful as they look.

 1. Add cooling pools